The softest, chewiest Butterscotch Cookies with a deep caramel toffee flavor, packed with butterscotch chips for even more sweetness and flavor.

 Instructions

 - Melt the butter in a large microwave-safe bowl.
 Let butter stand at room temperature for 5 minutes to cool down.
-If the butter is hot, it will melt the sugars and cause greasy cookies.
-Once the butter has cooled, add in the brown sugars.
+Hot butter will melt the sugars and cause greasy cookies.
+Once butter has cooled, add in the brown sugars.
 Whisk or stir until butter and sugars are well incorporated, about 1–2 minutes.
 Take your time and keep whisking until butter and sugar are completely integrated.
-Add in the egg, vanilla, and molasses.
+Add egg, vanilla, and molasses.
 Mix until combined.

 - Divide your dough into 1-1/2 tablespoon balls.
 Make the balls tall, so the height of each is longer than the width.
-Cover and refrigerate the balls of dough for 5–10 more minutes.
+Cover and refrigerate the dough balls for 5–10 more minutes.

-- Preheat the oven to 350℉.
-Line a sheet pan with parchment paper or a silicone baking mat.
+- Preheat oven to 350°F. Line a sheet pan with parchment paper or a silicone baking mat.
 Place 6 dough balls on the pan, spread far apart, and bake for 9–14 minutes.
-Watch carefully, so that you don't overbake.
-I remove cookies after 10 minutes, slightly underbaked Butterscotch Cookies are the best!
+Watch carefully so you don’t overbake.
+I remove cookies after 10 minutes—slightly underbaked Butterscotch Cookies are the best!
 Let cookies stand on the cookie sheet for 4–5 minutes before removing them to a cooling rack.

 Recipe Notes